mitalikumari10/Reactjs-practice1/README.md

-# Reactjs-practice1
+# React.js Practice

-->THINGS I LEARNED
+## Things I Learned
-1)Hello World using HTML
+1. Hello World using HTML
-2)Same thing using js
+2. Same thing using JavaScript
-3)Bring react into code using CDN LINKS
+3. Bringing React into code using CDN links
-4)Code React in js file
+4. Writing React code in a separate JavaScript file
-5)Create React element (object)
+5. Creating React elements (objects)
-6)Create root IN ReactDOM using create root
+6. Creating root in ReactDOM using `createRoot`
-7)Assign root in react
+7. Assigning root in React
-8)React.render on browser
-9)Create Element (api)
+8. Rendering React components in the browser using `ReactDOM.render`
+9. Using the `createElement` API:
-a)name of tag eg div
+   - Name of tag (e.g., `div`)
-b)attributes eg id
-c)your sentense
+   - Attributes (e.g., `id`)
+   - Content or children of the element

+### Important Notes:
-**if root already exist new parent will replace it **react can be made and modified in root onlii
+- If a root already exists, a new parent will replace it.
+- React can only be manipulated and modified within its root.
+- Consider updating the font and beautifying the markdown for GitHub README to enhance readability and presentation.